 Of the 6 million Ohioans who voted in 2020, only 2.47 million voted on Election Day.
 The majority of voters voted by mail or voted early.
 It’s a good thing they did, if they wanted to avoid having to cast a provisional ballot.

-It’s clear that the Supreme Court’s striking down of the Grandfather Clause did not significantly protect Black voters in Louisiana from disenfranchisement—the state government just came up with new ways to target them.
+It’s clear that the U.S. Supreme Court’s striking down of the Grandfather Clause did not significantly protect Black voters in Louisiana from disenfranchisement — the state government just came up with new ways to target them.

 It can be hard to get an overall picture of how relatively easy or difficult it is to cast a ballot where you live.
 A new study attempts to quantify exactly how much the process of voting “costs” a voter in each of the 50 states.